 Did you know that North Hertfordshire College offers Higher National Diplomas and Certificates?
 These are level 5 higher education qualifications that are perfect for students who know where they want to go with their future career and want a more hands-on learning experience.

-We met with two of our HND Sport and Exercise Science students, Joe Walker and Cam Robbers, to find out more about the sort of topics they learn on their course, and how the qualification fits into their future career plans!
+We met with two of our HND Sport and Exercise Science students, Joe Walker and Cam Roberts, to find out more about the sort of topics they learn on their course, and how the qualification fits into their future career plans!

 What sort of things do you learn as part of an HND Sport and Exercise Science course?

 J: “The course is basically about how the body works under different environments, showing how the body reacts to exercise.
 At the moment, we’re learning about biomechanics, which is the application of mechanical principles to humans and living organisms.”

 C: “You learn loads of things on the course, including psychology, anatomy, strength and conditioning, nutrition, and how to fight illnesses.”

 What has been your favourite topic so far on the course?

 C: “Strength and conditioning has been my favourite so far, it’s very practical and right up my street!”